 The DT Guide helpfully provides a list of non-exhaustive examples where digital tokens may constitute CMPs.
-Examples provided include shares, where such shares represent or confer ownership interest in a corporation, represent the liability of the token holder in the corporation and represent the token holder's mutual covenants with other token holders in the corporation.
-Another example includes debentures, where such debentures evidence or constitute the indebtedness of the digital token issuer in respect of any money that is or may be lent to such issuer by token holders.7
+Examples provided include shares, where the shares represent or confer ownership interest in a corporation, represent the liability of the token holder in the corporation and represent the token holder's mutual covenants with other token holders in the corporation.
+Another example includes debentures, where the debentures evidence or constitute the indebtedness of the digital token issuer in respect of any money that is or may be lent to the issuer by token holders.7

 The relevant requirements are discussed in further detail in Section II.

 We use the term 'payment tokens' generally to refer to digital tokens that constitute either digital payment tokens (DPTs) or e-money under the Payment Services Act (PSA),8 which came into effect on 28 January 2020.

 The PSA is intended to (1) streamline payment services under a single piece of legislation by combining both the previous Money-Changing and Remittance Businesses Act9 and the Payment Systems (Oversight) Act,10 (2) enhance the scope of regulated activities to take into account developments in payment services (including services relating to DPTs and e-money) and (3) calibrate regulations according to the risks such activities pose by adopting a modular regulatory regime.11